Artificial Transmission Line Synthesis Tailored for Traveling-Wave Parametric Processes: Conclusion

 \section{Conclusion}

-I have developed a systematic framework encompassing two complementary approaches for designing artificial transmission lines: periodic loading synthesis, where frequency-independent components are spatially modulated to create stopbands in right-handed ATLs, and filter synthesis, where spatially-invariant components are engineered with frequency-dependent responses.
-Periodic loading synthesis relies on decomposing voltage, current, and component modulations onto a common spatial harmonic basis, which reveals a generalized matrix dispersion relation that can be used for systematic stopband design.
-ATL synthesis builds on filter theory: recognizing that a right-handed ATL behaves as a low-pass prototype enables direct application of filter transformations to ATL design.
+\cor{I have developed a theoretical framework for designing artificial transmission lines, encompassing two complementary synthesis approaches}: periodic loading synthesis, where frequency-independent components are spatially modulated to create stopbands in right-handed ATLs, and filter synthesis, where spatially-invariant components are engineered with frequency-dependent responses.
+Periodic loading synthesis relies on \cor{a generalized matrix dispersion relation that can be used for stopband design}, found by decomposing voltage, current, and component modulations onto a common spatial harmonic basis. \cor{ATL design via filter synthesis recognizes that a right-handed ATL behaves as a low-pass prototype, enabling direct application of filter transformations}.

-This unified synthesis framework reveals fundamental constraints on ATL dispersion relations: the wavenumber $k$ is always a monotonically increasing function of frequency, though not necessarily continuous, a result that parallels Foster's reactance theorem in the context of artificial transmission lines.
-This theoretical foundation enables systematic design, revealing previously unexplored parametric amplifier architectures that emerge naturally from the synthesis procedure.
+\cor{This framework} reveals fundamental constraints on ATL dispersion relations: \cor{in particular,} the wavenumber $k$ is always a monotonically increasing function of frequency, though not necessarily continuous, a result that parallels Foster's reactance theorem in the context of artificial transmission lines. \cor{It also reveals} previously unexplored parametric amplifier architectures.

 I validated this approach by designing and simulating two novel TWPAs using an extended open-source harmonic balance solver that supports arbitrary nonlinear inductances defined through their inductance-flux Taylor expansion.
 The first, a 4WM KTWPA, employs a new rpm filter topology particularly suited for kinetic inductance devices.
 The second demonstrates a new concept: a backward-pumped TWPA (b-TWPA) based on an ambidextrous transmission line where the pump propagates backward while signal and idler propagate forward.
-More broadly, such ambidextrous ATLs enable exotic phase-matching schemes, including configurations that could generate entangled counter-propagating photon pairs—a phenomenon well-established in optics but unexplored in superconducting microwave circuits.